AdobeDocs/target-learn.en/help/mobile-v4/add-requests.md

 # Add Adobe Target Requests

-The Adobe Mobile Services SDK (v4) provides Adobe Target methods & functionality that enable you to personalize your app with different experiences for different users.
+The Adobe Mobile Services SDK (v4) provides Adobe Target methods and functionality that enable you to personalize your app with different experiences for different users.

 In this lesson, you will prepare the We.Travel app for personalization by implementing Target requests.